w3f/polkadot-wiki/docs/kusama-ledger.md

 > NOTE: If you are reading this notice the Kusama application has not been approved for Ledger Live
 > yet.
 If you would like to proceed with the pre-release installation please follow the "Using the
-> Developer Release" instruction below.
+> Developer Release" instructions below.
 Otherwise hold tight, the application should be approved
 > soon.

 - Open the "Manager" tab in Ledger Live.